actioncrew/actionstack/projects/streamix/README.md

 > Note: Redux Thunk-like functionality is already integrated into ActionStack, so there's no need to add it separately for handling asynchronous actions.

 # Conclusion
 ActionStack makes state management in your applications easier, more predictable, and scalable.
-With support for both epics and sagas, it excels in handling asynchronous operations while offering the flexibility and power of RxJS and generator functions.
+With support for both epics and sagas, it excels in handling asynchronous operations while offering the flexibility and power of [Streamix](https://www.npmjs.com/package/@actioncrew/streamix) and generator functions.
 Whether you're working on a small project or a large-scale application, ActionStack can help you manage state efficiently and reliably.

 If you're interested, join our discussions on [GitHub](https://github.com/actioncrew/actionstack/discussions)!